krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmind.rst

     written after it starts up.
 This file can be used to identify whether kadmind is still running and to allow init scripts to stop the correct process.

+**-p** *kdb5_util_path*
+    specifies the path to the kdb5_util command to use when dumping the KDB in response to full resync requests when iprop is enabled.

+**-K** *kprop_path*
+    specifies the path to the kprop command to use to send full dumps to slaves in response to full resync requests.

+**-F** *dump_file*
+    specifies the file path to be used for dumping the KDB in response to full resync requests when iprop is enabled.

 **-x** *db_args*
     specifies database-specific arguments.